wso2/cellery/docs/cell-patch-and-adv-deployment.md

 ```
 $ cellery route-traffic -s pet-fe -d pet-be -t pet-be-v2 -p 50
 ```

+The cell API versions are used in traffic routing, where the API versions of the current dependency and the new target instance are compared.
+If the API versions do not match, the user is prompted to continue with traffic routing or to abort.

 Refer to [CLI docs](cli-reference.md#cellery-route-traffic) for a complete guide on managing advanced deployments with cell instances.

 ## Try with sample